forest1988/forest1988.github.io/index.md

 ## About Me

 My name is Yusuke Mori (森 友亮 in Japanese).
 I am a Ph.D.
-Student at Harada Laboratory (Machine Intelligence Laboratory), The University of Tokyo.
+Student at [Harada Laboratory (Machine Intelligence Laboratory)](https://www.mi.t.u-tokyo.ac.jp), The University of Tokyo, Japan.

 My research interests lie in the field of machine learning and its application to natural language processing, particularly in the analysis and generation of stories.

 I studied neuroscience and computer simulation in the previous laboratory (Kanzaki-Takahashi Laboratory, belonged from 2011-04 to 2014-03).

+### Keywords

+Natural Language Processing, Natural Language Generation, Storytelling, Emotions

 ## Education